FanDuel pays out bets on Alabama to win title ahead of game

 - Bruce Springsteen: Trump is 'deeply damaged at his core'

+FanDuel says the move could cost it $400,000.
+Should Alabama not win the national championship, FanDuel will pay out bets on whichever team wins the title.

-It says it wants to reward customers for betting on a team whose odds were so lopsided that it was difficult to make money that way.
+It says it wants to reward customers for betting on a team with odds that were so lopsided it was difficult to make money.

+“It has been a dominant season for the Crimson Tide and our traders have seen enough,” the company said in a statement Friday night.

+The payout involved all future bets on Alabama to win it all that were made before 5 p.m.
+Friday.
+The Tide opened at nearly 2-to-1 odds before the season started, or plus 195, meaning a $100 bet would return $195.